arsiboo/Dynamic-Nonlinear-Flow-Algorithm/README.md

 **Authors**: Arsineh Boodaghian Asl, Jayanth Raghothama, Adam Darwich, Sebastiaan Meijer

 This repository contains the code for the **dynamic nonlinear flow algorithm** described in our research work.
-The algorithm simulates hospital patient flows to identify bottlenecks, visualize ward behaviors, and analyze system performance.
+The algorithm simulates hospital patient flows to identify the bottlenecks and overflow, ward behaviors, and analyze system performance.

 ## DOI